 While powerboats are quite pricey to rent — unless you’re traveling with a group — you can rent kayaks, canoes, or paddleboards for a much more reasonable price.
 Besides, when you propel your own boat, you experience a little more of that mountain serenity!,

 - Tahoe City Kayak: If you’re staying on the north end of Lake Tahoe, you can rent kayaks and paddleboards at Tahoe City Kayak at Commons Beach.
-This shop can also deliver your watercraft, so if you plan to set out from another beach, they can drop off your boat wherever you’re staying.
 You can rent their boats or boards by the hour, for a ½ day, or for a full day.

 - Wild Society: For something a little unique, rent a clear — as in, see-through! — kayak or stand up paddleboard from Wild Society in Kings Beach.
 If you really want to enjoy the turquoise water of Lake Tahoe, this rental is for you.
 Not only do you get to enjoy the scenery around you, but you can gaze straight down through your transparent boat and into that crystal clear water.